Lowe gives Pompey lift-off

 Jamal Lowe's first-half goal gave dogged Pompey a 1-0 opening-day win over Luton.

-But Kenny Jackett had to weather intense pressure from the newly-promoted visitors to get their first three points of the season.
+But Kenny Jackett’s side had to weather intense pressure from the newly-promoted visitors to get their first three points of the season.

 Luton hit the woodwork twice and had a number of chances as they dominated territory.